PierreExeter/data-science-projects/1_titanic/README.md

 # Titanic Survival Prediction

 This project predicts the survival during the titanic disaster based on socio-economic passengers data.
+It is a supervised classification problem.

 The projects features data cleaning, feature engineering, one-hot encoding, feature selection and classifier fitting.
 The best classifier is Random Forest, with a train accuracy of 0.98 and an F1-score of 0.98.
 The kaggle submission scores 0.77 on the test set.

+The associated Kaggle competition can be found [here](https://www.kaggle.com/competitions/titanic/overview).

 ## Install